Firefighters had battled the blaze raging at the swanky Address Downtown Dubai hotel

 Just a few blocks away, the scene was dramatically different.

-At the Address hotel, which describes itself as "the premier five-star hotel" in Dubai, flames appeared to be devouring growing portions of the high-rise, even as government officials said the blaze was largely contained.
+At the Address hotel, which describes itself as "the premier five-star hotel" in Dubai, flames appeared to be gnawing away at portions of the high-rise, even as government officials said the blaze was largely contained.

 Maha Abouelnebin saw what appeared to be a low flame while she was having dinner with her family at the hotel.

 Then she realized it was something far more dangerous: a full-blown blaze.

 "Immediately we decided we need to get out of there, because we saw debris falling from the building," she told CNN.